Võ Hoàng Minh Khoa

-Võ Hoàng Minh Khoa (born 12 March 2001) is a Vietnamese professional footballer who plays as a midfielder for V.League 1 club Becamex Hồ Chí Minh City and the Vietnam national team.
+Võ Hoàng Minh Khoa (born 12 March 2001) is a Vietnamese professional footballer who plays as a midfielder for V.League 2 club Becamex Hồ Chí Minh City.

 Club career

 Born in Bình Dương, Minh Khoa was a member of the Becamex Bình Dương youth academy.
 He was promoted to the first team in 2020, but suffered from a serious injury that made him unavailable for the entire 2020 season.

 In 2022, Minh Khoa made his professional debut with Becamex Bình Dương.
 In July 2025, he announced his departure from Becamex Bình Dương, but later extended his contract at the beginning of August.

 International career

 Minh Khoa was called up to the Vietnam U23 for the 2023 Doha Cup.
 On his debut with Vietnam U23, Minh Khoa was sent off after a dangerous fault against Iraq U23.
 He later took part in the 2023 AFF U-23 Championship in which Vietnam managed to win the title.

 In 2024, Minh Khoa featured in Vietnam U23's squad for the AFC U-23 Asian Cup.
 He scored a goal in the second group stage game against Malaysia from the penalty spot, helping Vietnam win 2–0.

 On 6 March 2025, Minh Khoa was called up to the senior team for the first time to prepare for the 2027 AFC Asian Cup qualification game against Laos.